 - RFQ/RFP to select proper software vendor and integrator,

 - vendor demonstration evaluation plan (integrator and software company, typical different companies),

 - RIM (records information management) program review and development,

 - development of Information Governance (IG) policies and procedures (email, records management, public disclosure).

-To help ensure a successful system, it is important that the above planning work is conducted previous to vendor purchase, to ensure proper:
+To help ensure a successful system, it is important that the above planning work is conducted previous to vendor purchase, and/or implementation to ensure proper:

 - budgeting – to confirm the correct level of funding is established for the project, return on investment ROI is calculated, and an enterprise-level plan is established,

-- vendor selection – to make sure the design of the system is based upon the needs of the organization, not the product or toolset being offered,
+- vendor selection – to make sure the design of the system is based upon the needs of the organization, and

-- contacting – to hold the vendor accountable for how they will fulfill enterprise and project requirements.
+- contracting – to hold the vendor accountable for how they will fulfill enterprise and project requirements.